parrt/cs601/lectures/db.md

 INSERT INTO SongTitles VALUES (6, 'Paul McCartney', 'Ram', 'Smile Away');
 ```

-`DISTINCT`: is always directly after the `select` end indicates that only unique combinations of the columns specified should be returned.
+`DISTINCT`: is always directly after the `select` and indicates that only unique combinations of the columns specified should be returned.

 ```sql
 sqlite> .width 20 20 20 20